LouWii/ErgoMax/README.md

 ### Jack connector

 I tried to use the same 3.5mm TRRS jack socket as the original ErgoDox, which is a *CP-43514*.
-But it's not super common, so it's changed to a *PJ320A*.
-They don't have the same footprint and the same number of pins, but it'll work fine as we need only 4 pins in total (VCC, GND, SDA, SCL).
+But it's not super common, so I changed it for a *PJ320A* (same as *MJ-4PP-9*).

 ### Firmware